Manifesto · Monochronicle

 Cultural Master Plans: Strategy Before Selection

-A cultural master plan is a framework that makes creative possibilities legible to the institutions that need to fund and approve it.
-It answers the question every funder, every city council member, and every skeptical neighbor is actually asking: Why this?
+A cultural master plan is a framework that makes creative possibilities legible to the institutions that need to fund and approve them.
+It answers the question every funder, city council member, and skeptical neighbor is actually asking: Why this?
 Why here?
 Why now?
 Why does it matter?
-Programs that begin with strategy produce more coherent collections, more resonant individual commissions, and more durable relationships with the communities they serve.
+Planning converts intention into system.
+Public art master plans, enabling ordinances, maintenance policies, and project pipelines collectively govern the conditions under which artists work and communities receive art.

 We help organizations build planning frameworks and master plans before they open calls.
-Strategy before selection.
-Vision before procurement.
-Always.

 09 — Pace